cyberstudio/cybsi-cloud-sdk/docs/user/quickstart.rst

 Get objects from collection
 ---------------------------
+Cybsi Cloud serves threat intelligence.
+In our case threat intelligence is condensed into collections of objects.
+Often such objects represent `indicators of compromise <https://en.wikipedia.org/wiki/Indicator_of_compromise>`_.

+In other words, Cybsi Cloud has collections of objects associated with malicious software, phishing sites, botnets and so on.
+It also has collections of definitely harmless files, IP addresses and domain names.

-In the example below we get list of object from the collection.
+In the example below we get list of object from the collection named "phishing".

 .. literalinclude:: ../../examples/get_collection_objects_chained.py

+Use AsyncClient instead of Client if you have an asynchronous application.

 .. _get_collection_objects_changes: